spal21/minigame/README.md

  AsyncProcessor Impl -
  >com.king.services.scorestore.processor.impl.InMemoryQueueProcessorImpl
-  * InMemory Implementation of the QueueProcessor for Async Processing of User Objects
+  * InMemory Implementation of the QueueProcessor for Async Processing of UserScore Objects

  >com.king.services.scorestore.processor.impl.RegisterScoreQueueConsumerImpl
   * Queue Consumer Implementation for Async Processing for Registering Scores for a given Level and SessionID